-In order to minimize the communication overhead, it is usual practice to use buffers.
+In order to minimise the communication overheads it is the usual practice to use buffers.
 Byte oriented buffered streams can be defined and used with the classes BufferedOutputStream and BufferedInputStream.
-It is still necessary to create the streams as it was explained in the previous section.
+It is still necessary to create the streams as was explained in the previous section.
 The available messages are the same.

-The next application shows how to write using buffered streams:
+The next application shows how to write to a file using buffered streams:

 '''

 /

 Write buffered bytes class Application

 /

 import java.io.;

 class WriteBufferedBytes {

 public static void main(String[] args) {

-int data[] = { 10,20,30,40,255 };
+int data[] = { 10, 20, 30, 40, 255 };

 FileOutputStream f;

 BufferedOutputStream bf;

 try {

-'''

-'''

 f = new FileOutputStream("file1.data");

 bf = new BufferedOutputStream(f);

 for(int i = 0;i < data.length;i++)

 bf.write(data[i]);

 bf.close();

 } catch (IOException e) {

 System.out.println("Error with files:"+e.toString());

 }

 }

+}

 '''

-A buffered output stream is created by passing the output stream as argument.
+A buffered output stream object bf is created by passing the file output stream object f as the argument.
 In this way, we are expressing our interest in buffering the output stream.